Elle Fanning: 2020–present: Career expansion

 She starred in the 2022 Hulu miniseries The Girl from Plainville, playing Michelle Carter, based on the death of Conrad Roy.
-In December 2023, she made her official Broadway acting debut in the Branden Jacobs-Jenkins play Appropriate where she acts alongside Sarah Paulson and Corey Stoll.
+In December 2023, she made her official Broadway acting debut in the Branden Jacobs-Jenkins play Appropriate, where she acts alongside Sarah Paulson and Corey Stoll.

 Fanning and her sister Dakota started Lewellen Pictures with a first look deal at MRC, and served as executive producers on Mastermind: To Think Like a Killer (2024) for Hulu.
-In 2024 Fanning began filming the Bob Dylan biopic A Complete Unknown.
-In September, Fanning began filming Rosebush Pruning by Karim Ainouz, a remake of Fists in the Pocket by Marco Bellocchio.
+In 2024, Fanning began filming the Bob Dylan biopic A Complete Unknown, where she portrayed Sylvie Russo.

 Fanning stars in Hideo Kojima's 2025 video game, Death Stranding 2: On the Beach, as the character Tomorrow.
 She also features in the game's soundtrack, in collaboration with French singer-songwriter Woodkid.

-She starred alongside Renate Reinsve and Stellan Skarsgard in the 2025 Joachim Trier dramedy film Sentimental Value where she plays a Hollywood actress.
-The film is set to debut at the 2025 Cannes Film Festival and compete for the Palme d'Or.
-Also in 2025, she co-starred as Weyland-Yutani synthetics Thia and Tessa in the science-fiction action film Predator: Badlands.
+In 2025, she starred alongside Renate Reinsve and Stellan Skarsgård in Joachim Trier's dramedy film Sentimental Value, where she plays ambitious Hollywood actress Rachel Kemp.
+The film debuted at the 2025 Cannes Film Festival and won the Grand Prix.
+For the role, she received Critics' Choice and Golden Globe nominations in addition to her first Oscar nomination.
+Also in 2025, she co-starred as Weyland-Yutani android sisters Thia and Tessa in the science-fiction action film Predator: Badlands, which released on November 7 and received generally positive reviews from critics.

-Fanning will play Effie Trinket in the 2026 film The Hunger Games: Sunrise on the Reaping.
+Fanning starred in and executive produced the 2026 miniseries Margo's Got Money Troubles as the titular Margo Millet, a young mother who turns to OnlyFans to provide for her infant son.
+The role earned her critical acclaim and two Primetime Emmy Award nominations: Outstanding Lead Actress in a Comedy Series and Outstanding Comedy Series.
+The show has since been renewed for a second season.
+She will next star in the satirical tragicomedy thriller Rosebush Pruning; as Effie Trinket in The Hunger Games: Sunrise on the Reaping; alongside Dakota in The Nightingale, based on Kristin Hannah's book of the same name; and in Rebecca Miller’s biopic about Margaret Wise Brown.
+She will also star in and executive produce the legal thriller Discretion for Paramount+.

 Personal life

 From 2018 to 2023, Fanning was in a relationship with English actor Max Minghella.
+She has been in a relationship with Rolling Stone CEO Gus Wenner since late 2023.

-Per several sources, she has been in a relationship with Rolling Stone CEO Gus Wenner since late 2023.
-They made their red carpet debut at the Golden Globe Awards in January 2024.
-The two have been spotted at multiple events, including the Met Gala and private after-parties.
+Fanning moved into her own Los Angeles rental home around 2025, once Margo's Got Money Troubles began filming.
+She and Wenner divide their time between Los Angeles and an apartment in Greenwich Village, New York City.